OctopusDeploy/blog/blog/2017-02/rfc-version-control.md

 > The #6 highest voted item in our UserVoice is some way to [store Octopus data in source control](https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/15698781-version-control-configuration).
 It's something we think about a lot, and I've lost count of how many times we've drawn solutions for it on the whiteboard over the years.

-We said we'd do something about this in our [2017 roadmap](https://octopus.com/blog/roadmap-2017), but it's potentially a significant undertaking.
+We said we would do something about this in our [2017 roadmap](https://octopus.com/blog/roadmap-2017), but it's potentially a significant undertaking.
 Each time we've brainstormed how we could do this, our approaches have fallen into a few categories:

 - Store Octopus modelling data in Git only
 - Store Octopus modelling data in the database, but sync it to a Git repo - the TeamCity approach